nylon22/duper/packages/auto-follow/README.md

 # @duper/auto-follow

-> This command creates a new named collection of auto-follow patterns against the remote cluster specified in the options.
+> Create a new named collection of auto-follow patterns against the remote cluster specified in the options.
 Newly created indices on the remote cluster matching any of the specified patterns will be automatically configured as follower indices.

 ## Usage